 What is an actuary?

-Actuaries work in both public and private sectors.
-However, most actuaries work for and with insurance companies.
-Here, actuaries use mortality tables and analyze lifestyle factors to help predict a person’s lifespan.
-Additionally, they can help identify and encourage certain behaviors that might extend someone’s lifespan and lower their risk, thus reducing insurance premiums as well.
+Most actuaries work for and with insurance companies.
+Here, actuaries use mortality tables and analyze lifestyle factors to help predict the cost of insuring someone over a period of time.
+Additionally, actuaries can help identify and encourage certain behaviors that might lower their risk, thus reducing insurance premiums paid by the insured as well.

 Financial companies also are likely to employ actuaries because they can help predict fluctuations in the market.